 All rights in the design, text, graphics and other material on our Website and the selection or arrangement thereof is copyright of Plymouth City Council, Arca (Plymouth) Limited or other third parties.
 Except as specifically permitted below, use of the materials on the Website (including reproduction for purposes other than noted below and alteration, modification, distribution or republication) without our prior written permission is strictly prohibited.
 Should you require permission for the above, please contact us.
 You may not use the “The Box” trade name or trade mark (registered or unregistered) (and no licence to do so is granted by the use of the Website or otherwise) except for the purpose of referring to The Box museum lawfully and in good faith only.
 Subject as otherwise stated below, you are permitted to download electronically, copy and print, in hard copy, portions of the Website solely for private or educational use (within the classroom), provided that no changes are made to the material and that The Box, Plymouth is acknowledged as the owner.
 Permission to reproduce material on the Website does not extend to any material identified as being owned by a third party.
 Permission to reproduce such material must be obtained from that third party owner of the relevant material.
 Photographic images are occasionally used for journalistic or artistic purposes.
 Whenever possible The Box obtains (either directly or via third parties) the express permission for images of people to be used on the web.
 However, this is not always possible for group photographs.
 Should a member of the public object to their image being contained in any such photograph they should email [email protected] and the photograph will be removed.

 We welcome you to The Box and hope you have an enjoyable visit.
-Although entry to The Box is free (subject to charges for certain exhibitions and tours), it is a condition of entry that you comply with these Visitor Regulations set out below.
+Although entry to The Box is free (subject to charges for Chargeable Events and Group Bookings (defined below)), it is a condition of entry that you comply with these Visitor Regulations set out below (the Visitor Regulations).
 We reserve the right to change these regulations from time to time.
 Such changes will apply to you immediately upon their being posted in changed form on the Website.

 Opening hours and access to the Site